 1. Go to Settings > Integrations.
 Click Add Integrations.
 Locate Google Calendar then click Enable.

-2. Follow the steps to connect Google Calendar to your content and social profiles.
+2. Follow the steps to connect Google Calendar to your projects and social profiles.

-You cannot create or control content from Google Calendar; that must be done in CoSchedule.
-However, you can see when your content will run using the different views that Google offers you, such as day, week, month, or agenda view (shown below).
+You cannot create or control projects from Google Calendar; that must be done in CoSchedule.
+However, you can see when your projects will run using the different views that Google offers you, such as day, week, month, or agenda view (shown below).

 CoSchedule data isn't showing up instantly in my calendar.